Submissions

 • Keep your title short.

-• Consider moving a sentence from the title to the first or second sentence of the abstract.
+• Consider moving a phrase from the title to the first or second sentence of the abstract.

 Place essential findings and keywords in the first two sentences of your abstract.
-Only the first two sentences are normally displayed in search engine results.
+Typically, only the first two sentences appear in search engine results.

 • Repeat your keywords 3 to 6 times.

-• Don't forget that the purpose of your abstract is to express the key points of your research, clearly and concisely.
+• Do not forget that the purpose of your abstract is to convey the key points of your research clearly and concisely.

 • See below for an example of a well-optimized abstract.